DeathStar3/Varicity-SCP-reproduction-package/varicity-backend/README.md

 # VariCity-backend

-The Varicity-Backend is a REST stores and pre-parse the results extracted by Symfinder.
+The Varicity-Backend is a REST service that stores and pre-parse the results extracted by Symfinder.
 It also stores the Visualization Configurations.

+Here is a list of the available routes.
 <p align="center">
   <img src="images/rest-routes.png" alt="Available REST routes" />
 </p>